 Doctors use diagnostic tests to determine the cancer’s stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis (chance of recovery).
+Knowing the stage helps the doctor recommend the best kind of treatment and can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

-The Clinical Group is based on whether a surgeon can remove the tumor.
+The clinical group is based on whether a surgeon can remove the tumor.
 The Intergroup Rhabdomyosarcoma Studies (IRS) designed the following grouping and staging guidelines:

 Group I: Describes a tumor that can be completely removed by surgery.

-Group IV: Distant metastases (cancer that has spread through the lymph system or blood to other parts of the body) are present at the time of diagnosis.
+Group IV: Describes a tumor that has distant metastases.
+A distant metastasis is cancer that has spread through the lymph system or blood to another part of the body.

-Stage 3: Describes a local tumor in any part of the body not included in Stage 1 that is larger than 5 cm in diameter and/or has spread to regional lymph nodes.
+Stage 3: Describes a local tumor in any part of the body not included in stage 1 that is larger than 5 cm in diameter and/or has spread to regional lymph nodes.

 Stage 4: Distant metastases are present at diagnosis.
 The primary tumor can be of any size or location.